Frequently Asked Questions

 Private Health: If you have extras cover for psychology, you may be eligible for rebates.
 Please check with your insurer.

 NDIS: We accept self-managed and plan-managed clients.
+Learn more about NDIS psychology support.

 No. MindSure Psychology does not prepare reports for court or other legal proceedings.
 Our focus is on providing therapeutic support, not forensic or medico-legal assessment.

-Court reports require a different process – often involving formal assessment, collateral interviews, and legal documentation standards – which are outside the scope of standard therapy sessions.
+Court reports require a different process (often involving formal assessment, collateral interviews, and legal documentation standards), which are outside the scope of standard therapy sessions.

 If you require a psychological report for legal purposes, we can provide referral information for appropriately qualified forensic or medico-legal psychologists.